 \subsection{Heuristic Scaling}

 In this section, we heuristically study the time complexity of our quantum channel by measuring the decay rate to solution.
 To do this, we fit an exponential function to the distance measures shown earlier and obtain its decay rate $\kappa_{th}$.
-In a similar manner, we fit both the noisy and plain dynamics and obtain the quantity, $\kappa_{\text{th}}^{\text{noisy}}/\kappa_{\text{th}}^{\text{plain}}$ that captures the advantage of our noisy quantum channel to accelerate thermalization. \\
+Similarly, we fit both the noisy and plain dynamics and obtain the quantity, $\kappa_{\text{th}}^{\text{noisy}}/\kappa_{\text{th}}^{\text{plain}}$ that captures the advantage of our noisy quantum channel to accelerate thermalization. \\

 First, we look at how the quantity $\kappa_{\text{th}}^{\text{noisy}}/\kappa_{\text{th}}^{\text{plain}}$ scales with the frequency of noise applications.
 In Fig. \ref{fig:therm_time_vs_freq}, we look at an integrable model by reducing $J'= J'_\perp=0$ from Eq. \eqref{spin_hamiltonian} and vary the coefficient of the Ising term $J_\perp$.
 Curiously, a single application of noise fails to overcome integrability in weakly interacting regimes since $\kappa_{\text{th}}^{\text{noisy}}/\kappa_{\text{th}}^{\text{plain}} \approx 1$.
 It is only at $J_\perp \approx 1.0$ that we observe a more appreciable advantage, suggesting the presence of a threshold beyond which the noise becomes effective in thermalizing integrable systems.
 By further applying noise, we see that our protocol improves in its ability to accelerate the preparation of Gibbs states.
 This is also reinforced in Fig. \ref{fig:quantum_sim} where the circuit involves the decomposition of the Hamiltonian into multiple noisy gates.
-These gates trigger multiple instances of noise and pushes the system to smoothly decay into a Gibbs state.
+These gates trigger multiple instances of noise and push the system to smoothly decay into a Gibbs state.
 From the inset in Fig. \ref{fig:therm_time_vs_freq}, we see that for non-integrable Hamiltonians, the advantage saturates for a much lower number of noise applications than that of the integrable model.
 This is expected since a non-integrable model is known to thermalize by itself and fewer applications of noise suffice in thermalization.
 However, for an integrable model, we see that a cascade of shocks further enhances of the rates of thermalization up to a factor of $\sim 4.5\text{x}$.
 The scaling of the advantage appears to be logarithmic in the frequency of noise applications. \\